pennersr/django-allauth/docs/providers.rst

 Development callback URL
     http://127.0.0.1:8000/accounts/github/login/callback/

-GitLab
 ------

+The
-The GitLab provider works by default with https://gitlab.com.
+provider works by default with https://gitlab.com.
 It allows you to connect to your private GitLab server and use GitLab as an OAuth2 authentication provider as described in GitLab docs at http://doc.gitlab.com/ce/integration/oauth_provider.html